 Bodily Tissue: Body hair

-If your dog is an introvert and likes to hide when strangers try to pet them, then he or she is probably a water element.
+If your dog is an introvert and likes to hide when strangers try to pet them, then they're probably a water element.
 These dogs are usually afraid of new environments and are easily stressed out.
 They are known to be fear biters and pee when they are scared.
 Their kidney and bladder rule water elements.
 They are associated with the winter season, and during this time, your dog will show urinary infections, reproductive problems, arthritis, back pain, deafness, and growth problems.

 Organs: Kidneys; Urinary Bladder